jackbaty/baty.net/content/posts/2021/2021-02-21-remarkable2/index.md

 date:  2021-02-21
 tags: ["gear","writing"]
 categories: ["Tech"]
-subtitle: The Remarkable 2 tablet is a fantastic digital notebook
+subtitle: The reMarkable 2 tablet is a fantastic digital notebook
 summary: I was skeptical about this tablet's ability to replace paper.
 I needn't have been.
 It's a terrific paper notebook replacement.
 resources:
 - name: featured-image